muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 **3. Moving Averages**

-Looking forward, because this data will be entered into an RNN, transformer, or other model as a sequence.
+Looking forward in our pipeline and how the data will be used, because the data will be entered into an RNN, transformer, or other model as a sequence.
 There may be a possbility to utilize moving averages as features.
 Selecting an arbitrary sequence length.
 You can collect the daily returns and enter the returns to a simple or exponential moving average calculation.
 This has the benefits of casting the sequence to a well fixed range, but also helps the machine learning algorithm leverage a momentum indicator, which is an already proven, working, and successful trading strategy.

 **4. Miscellaneous**